A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicaid expansion?

-A provision in the Affordable Care Act (ACA) called for the expansion of Medicaid eligibility to cover more low-income Americans.
-Under the expansion guidelines, Medicaid eligibility is extended to adults under age 65 with incomes up to 138% of the federal poverty level/FPL (133% plus a 5% income disregard).
+Under the expansion guidelines, Medicaid eligibility is extended to adults under age 65 with incomes up to 138% of the federal poverty level/FPL (133% plus a 5% income disregard, which means if a person’s income is no more than 5 percentage points above the eligibility threshold, they will be considered eligible for the program).1

-Pre-ACA, Medicaid was generally never available to non-disabled adults under age 65 unless they had minor children.
-And even then, the income caps to qualify as a parent/caretaker were very low.
-By expanding Medicaid, the ACA created a viable pathway to coverage for millions of low-income adults.
+Before the ACA’s expansion of Medicaid became available in 2014, Medicaid was generally unavailable to non-disabled adults under age 65 unless they were pregnant or had minor children.4 And the income caps to qualify as a parent/caretaker were very low (and continue to be quite low in most of the states that haven’t expanded Medicaid).5 By providing additional funding for states to expand their Medicaid programs, the ACA created a viable pathway to public health insurance coverage for millions of low-income adults.

 How many people are enrolled in coverage due to Medicaid expansion?

-As of June 2024, Medicaid expansion enrollment stood at about 20.9 million people.3
+As of September 2024, Medicaid expansion enrollment stood at about 21 million people.6

-It had been even higher, at about 24.8 million people in May 2023.4 But after a three-year pandemic-related pause, Medicaid eligibility redeterminations and disenrollment resumed in 2023, in a process referred to as “unwinding.”
-This resulted in a significant drop in total Medicaid enrollment nationwide, including a reduction of about 4 million Medicaid expansion enrollees.
+It had been even higher, at about 24.8 million people in May 2023.7 But after a three-year pandemic-related pause, Medicaid eligibility redeterminations and disenrollment resumed in 2023, in a process referred to as “unwinding.”
+This resulted in a significant drop in total Medicaid enrollment nationwide, including a reduction of almost 4 million Medicaid expansion enrollees.

-Total enrollment in Medicaid/CHIP was 38% higher in the fall of 2024 than it had been a decade earlier (a growth of almost 23 million people),5 despite the fact that there are still ten states that haven’t expanded Medicaid, and despite the fact that the post-pandemic “unwinding” process had been completed.
+Total enrollment in Medicaid/CHIP was 36% higher in the spring of 2025 than it had been in late 2013 (a growth of almost 22 million people),8 despite the fact that there are still ten states that haven’t expanded Medicaid, and despite the fact that the post-pandemic “unwinding” process had been completed.

 What is the Medicaid coverage gap?

-In the states that have not expanded Medicaid, there’s a coverage gap that leaves almost 1.5 million people ineligible for any sort of affordable coverage.
-These people are not eligible for premium subsidies in the Marketplace because their income is under the poverty level.
-But they are also ineligible for Medicaid because their states have refused to implement Medicaid expansion.
+In the states that have not expanded Medicaid, there’s a coverage gap that leaves almost 1.4 million people ineligible for any sort of affordable coverage.9 These people are not eligible for premium subsidies in the Marketplace because their income is under the poverty level.
+But they are also ineligible for Medicaid because their states have not implemented Medicaid expansion.

 According to US Census data, the percentage of people below the poverty level who are uninsured is more than twice as high in states that haven’t expanded Medicaid, compared with states that have.
-To be clear, this is due to the decisions that their states have made, rather than a flaw in the ACA itself.
-The states could opt to accept federal funding to expand Medicaid at any time, thus closing the coverage gap.
+To be clear, this is due to the decisions that their states have made.
+The states could opt to implement Medicaid expansion at any time, thus closing the coverage gap.
+But Medicaid expansion legislation has been introduced many times over the years in the non-expansion states, and has thus-far been unsuccessful.

 Which states have expanded Medicaid?

-As of early 2025, Medicaid has been expanded in 40 states and Washington, D.C.
+As of 2025, Medicaid has been expanded in 40 states and Washington, D.C.

 • Alaska